healeycodes/hoot-language/README.md

 ## Example programs

-Printing the headers from a HTTP response.
+Print the headers from a HTTP response.

 ```
 fun print_headers(response) {